 Tour Operators and Destination Management Companies (DMC)

-On the 18th of February, the 2nd International Online Conference organised by Teona Nemsitsveridze, the Head of Standard Committee of the Georgian Tourism Association (GTA) and Founder of Destination Management Company, took place.
+On the 18th of February, the 2nd International Online Conference organised by Teona Nemsitsveridze, the Head of Standard Committee of the Georgian Tourism Association (GTA) and Founder of Destination Management Company, took place in Georgia.

 To briefly introduce, Georgia is an emergent tourism destination in the Caucasian region, at the intersection between Eastern Europe and Western Asia.
 With a population of 3.72 million, Georgia has considerably grown these last few years, increasing tourist arrivals to 9.3 million in 2019 and well-confirming its reputation as a tourism destination.